-There have been no significant changes in our exposures to market risk since January 28, 2023.
+There have been no significant changes in our exposures to market risk since January 28, 2023, other than factors discussed below.
 Refer to Part II, Item 7A-Quantitative and Qualitative Disclosures about Market Risk in our 2022 Form 10-K for a discussion on our exposures to market risk.